Edit Page

 max-failed-attempts: 5

-# if true, the source ip is obtained from X-Forwarded-For header
+# If true, the source ip is obtained from X-Forwarded-For header

 trust-x-forwarded-for: false

-# when X-Forwarded-For has multiple values,
+# When X-Forwarded-For has multiple values,

 # take into account the n-th from last element